the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit01/labs/lab2_client/_index.md

 {{< /deliverables >}}

 ## [2] Extension

+### [Gamify]

+Currently, the client simply takes care of the HTTP requests in a nicely formatted view.

+Let's extend this functionality and turn the riddle client into a guessing game.

+{{< code-action "Edit the riddle client to allow the user to play a riddle guessing game." >}}
+> It should include the following features:
+> - score keeping
+> - user guessing

 ### [Error messages]
 The functions you wrote for the previous sections probably assume that the server will